Fleur de Lis (pilot boat): Construction and service

-On September 13, 1891, Captain Alfred Sorensen owner and pilot of the Boston yacht Fleur de Lis, took a party of quests out fishing when she was run into by the steamer Cumberland.
+On September 13, 1891, Captain Alfred Sorensen owner and pilot of the Boston yacht Fleur de Lis took a party of quests out fishing when she was run into by the steamer Cumberland.
 The passengers were safely taken off the yacht and she was repaired.
-Captain Alfred Sorensen was reported owning the yacht from 1891 to 1895.
+Sorensen was reported as owning the yacht from 1891 to 1895.

 End of service

-On September 25, 1897, the schooner Fleur de Lis, sank at the Commercial wharf in Boston.
+On September 25, 1897, the schooner Fleur de Lis sank at the Commercial wharf in Boston.
 Thieves had cut away a lead pipe connected to the boat.

 On February 7, 1904, the pilot boat Fleur de Lis was in a graveyard for boats in East Boston.
-She was used by Daniel Webster, an American lawyer and statesman, Edwin Booth an American actor, and Edwin Forrest an American Shakespearean actor, and many other prominent men.
+She was used by Daniel Webster, a lawyer and statesman; Edwin Booth, an actor; Edwin Forrest, a Shakespearean actor, and many other prominent men.